 Chanty

-We’ve Tried Skype vs Google Chat (Our Team’s Feedback)
+We’ve Tried Skype vs Google Meet and Chat (Our Team’s Feedback)

 Skype vs Google Hangouts